owntheweb-archive/platform-quick-starter/README.md

 `mysql -u root -proot platform_website_org < PROJECTIDHERE--master--app--dump.sql`

 Enable local configuration settings by copying the local example settings file.
-Note: This will not be available for Git inclusion (pre-excluded for local flexibility and security):
+Note: This will not be available for Git inclusion (pre-excluded for local flexibility and security).
+Be aware that the example.settings.local.php file includes various flags and toggles to force Drupal into debug mode.
+That's a good thing a majority of the time.
+Configuration can also be altered as needed:

 `cp web/sites/example.settings.local.php web/sites/default/settings.local.php`